JosephL8912/AmazonScrap/README.md

 `requests`
 `sys`
 ## Discalimer
         I used Anaconda Spyder to run this program.
-Between IDEs I'm unsure if bcrypt works as intended.